kevinkietle/NBA-One-Possession-Fouling-Analysis/README.md

 -   One angle of analysis on both questions that I did not get to address because of its lack of data in the set is timeouts remaining.
 Of course, if a team has a timeout to advance the ball the strategy (and likely results) changes drastically.

-Hope you enjoyed reading through this project!
+Hope you enjoyed reading this project!

 Feel free to contact me with any questions or inquiries.